-Jackson County Water Company is working on design for a major waterline project in northern Jackson County and western Vinton County.
-The project will involve some undersized waterline replacement as well as upgrades to pumps, a new water storage tank and line extensions into an unserved area of Vinton County.
-While the design is underway, funding for the construction of this project is yet to be obtained.
-And at this time, it is uncertain as to when funding may be available.
-Funding for projects such as these are limited, have various restrictions and are very competitive, but Jackson County Water continues to pursue these funds to the fullest extent.
+Jackson County Water Company is currently constructing a major waterline project in northern Jackson County and western Vinton County.
+The project involves some undersized waterline replacement as well as upgrades to pumps, a new water storage tank and line extensions into an unserved area of Vinton County.
+Funding for the construction of this project is through the Ohio EPA and the Ohio Department of Development (WIIN, WWIG and H2Ohio funds) in conjunction with the Vinton County Commissioners.